lekha2000/Stramark_Training/Day1/README.md

 4. A Page to display the recent photos and places that U visited.

 5. The App should be elagant and should not have any broken links.
 U can use the basic CSS if required.

+Steps To Run The File
+  1. Click Home.html and open it with default browser.